Relics of the Moon

 The Pilot gets the Mule to where it needs to go.
 They are responsible for the Speed and Handling of the Mule.
 In general, this is where Stallion Expertise is helpful.

 The Navigator keeps a broad view of the environment using the Mule’s Sensors and assists the Pilot in choosing the most optimal path through a landscape.
 This is also a specialty of Stallion Expertise.
+The Navigator is also in position to access the central communications control.

 Every Cohort expects trouble at some point.
 The Mulekick controls the Turret and the Mule’s primary weapon.
 Venger Expertise goes a long way here.